godotengine/godot-docs/classes/class_prismmesh.rst

 | *Getter* | get_left_to_right()      |
 +----------+--------------------------+

 Displacement of the upper edge along the x-axis.
-0.0 positions edge straight above the bottome left edge.
+0.0 positions edge straight above the bottom left edge.
 Defaults to 0.5 (positioned on the midpoint).

 .. _class_PrismMesh_property_size: